maxtaco/maxtaco.github.com/_posts/2014-01-04-how-to-store-your-bitcoin-for-the-long-haul.md

 encrypted backups.
 We came close to advocating that system before we realized we'd only feel comfortable with encrypted backups if they were copied to many different places.
-At that point, it's the encryption---and not possession of the encrypted file ----that keeps your coin safe.
+At that point, it's the encryption---and not possession of the encrypted file---that keeps your coin safe.
 So in other words, you'd still have to remember a good passphrase, and in addition choose a good encryption system, manage files properly, and convince yourself that you'll be able to decrypt when necessary.
 This felt